 It is also really helpful to be able to point parents and carers in the right direction when explaining to them how they can help support their child's learning at home.
 The Grown-ups site has plenty of clear, practical advice and fun activities that they can easily access and covers a wide range of topics and issues that are relevant to young children."

-CBeebies has worked with early years educational specialists and psychologists to find which of the Early Years Foundation Stage (EYFS) learning areas are supported by programmes and fun activities on CBeebies.
-We have created 7 learning areas that broadly match the 2012 changes in the EYFS.
+CBeebies has worked with early years educational specialists and psychologists to understand how shows and fun activities on CBeebies are supported by our seven learning areas.
 On our Grown-ups site you will see one or more of these areas against every programme or fun activity.

 Our learning areas

-Feeling good is all about: a child creating a positive image of themselves and the people around them.
-It can include a child’s: attitude, emotional well-being, self-confidence, self-esteem, behaviour, self-control, and respect for others around them.
+Emotions and Behaviour is all about a child creating a positive image of themselves and the people around them.
+It includes their attitude, emotional well-being, self-confidence, self-esteem, behaviour, self-control and respect for others.
+Children learn to form positive relationships with others and to manage and express their emotions.